brandontrabucco/mineral/README.md

 # jetpack
-A minimalist reinforcement learning package.
+A minimalist reinforcement learning package for TensorFlow 2.0